mvdnbrk/laravel-mix-docs/extending-mix.md

         // return {
         //     test: /\.less$/,
         //     loaders: ['...']
-        // };
+        // });
     }

     /*
-     * Plugins to be merged with the master webpack config.
+     * Plugins to be merged with the underlying webpack plugins array.
      *
      * @return {Array|Object}
      */